Tania, you’ve been at BonLook for five years now! What made you decide to join the company at such an early stage?

 There is no way to predict the trends in five years from now, but I want it to be on point, current, with a bit of an edge.

 Do you have any style icons?

 Yes, so many!
 For a young woman it’s Giorgia Tordini, always on trend, a nice mix of chic and sophistication.
 For an older woman it’s Linda Rodin, how can she be so trendy?
 And from a very young age, my grandmother’s sister: Rita.
 She was living in a small town and was wearing the edgiest clothing and accessories she would purchase from Holt Renfrew (600 km away from her house).
 She was looking fabulous and didn’t care about other people’s judgment.
-She was travelling a lot and was mixing ethnic pieces into it.
+She was travelling a lot and was including pieces from her travels into her looks.
 She was very avant-garde to me and owned her personal style.